 7. You have many career options

 You may want to obtain qualifications to get a job as a veterinary assistant, veterinary nurse, or even higher.
-These are all good options if you want to work in a veterinary practice.
+These are all excellent options if you want to work in a veterinary practice.
 There are, however, many other potential career paths as well.
 When you have knowledge of animal care, you can work in pet stores, zoos, wildlife parks, aquariums, equestrian centres, and more.
 Learn more about careers with animals here.
-You can also go into business for yourself in a field related to animal care.

 Whether you work for yourself or seek a position, you can take your skills to just about any location.

-If you’re looking for a career that’s exciting, diverse, and gives you the chance to interact with all kinds of people as well as critters, animal care is worth considering.
+If you’re looking for a career that’s exciting, diverse and gives you the chance to interact with all kinds of people as well as critters, animal care is worth considering.
 Jobs in this field are not going to disappear regardless of economic conditions or new technology trends.
-Taking care of our non-human friends is a challenging yet fulfilling career path.
+Taking care of our non-human friends is a rewarding and fulfilling career path.